 If you’ve failed to see that grace, the life-giving grace of a God who is sovereign over both good and ill, I pray that the Lord will show it to you.
 I pray that the Lord will continue to use your beautiful life to impact other beautiful lives as you have ours and hers.
 And if you haven’t already, when you’re faced with the choice of abundant life in Christ or eternal death with the world, I pray you will, again, choose life.

 We named our daughter Eden after the garden where life began.
-Our prayer for her – and for you – is that God would, through His Son, take her from the desert wilderness of this world and bring her into the eternal Eden of His presence.
+Our prayer for her – and for you – is that God would, through his Son, take her from the desert wilderness of this world and bring her into the eternal Eden of his presence.
 May she one day walk in perfect communion with her heavenly Father, alongside you and me, her brother and sister.

-Together, we are part of a beautiful story, one that’s much bigger than a unplanned pregnancy and an unexpected adoption.
+Together, we are part of a beautiful story, one that’s much bigger than an unplanned pregnancy and an unexpected adoption.
 We’re part of a gospel story in which God makes the broken whole, the bad good, the orphan a son and daughter, the dead alive.
 The desert Eden.